Moths of North Carolina

 Click on graph to enlarge

 Flight Comments: In North Carolina, the adults are active during warm weather from March through early December.
-Caloptilia serotinella appears to be multivoltine based on data for adult records from throughout the eastern US.
+Caloptilia serotinella appears to be multivoltine based on data for adult records from throughout the eastern US, with local populations in North Carolina appearing to have two or three generations per year.

 Habitats and Life History

-Habitats: In North Carolina, C. serotinella appears to be restricted to the Blue Ridge where it feeds on Prunus serotina.
-This species is found throughout most of the state where it is common along forest edges and in other disturbed or early successional habitats.
-Black Cherry is also common in bottomlands and in rich, mesic hardwood forests, particularly where past disturbance has allowed seedlings to establish.
+Habitats: In North Carolina, C. serotinella appears to be almost entirely restricted to the Blue Ridge where it feeds on Prunus serotina.
+Black Cherry is found throughout most of the state where it is common along forest edges and in other disturbed or early successional habitats.
+It is also common in bottomlands and in rich, mesic hardwood forests, particularly where past disturbance has allowed seedlings to establish.

 Larval Host Plants: The host plants are poorly documented.
-Although Robinson et al. (2010) reported that Black Cherry (Prunus serotina) is the only known host, it is possible that other cherries such as Fire Cherry are used in the NC mountains.
-As of 2021, all of our records are from Black Cherry. - View
+Although Robinson et al. (2010) reported that Black Cherry (Prunus serotina) is the only known host, it is possible that other cherries such as Fire Cherry (P. pensylvanica) are used in the North Carolina mountains.
+All of our records are from Black Cherry. - View

 Observation Methods: The adults are attracted to UV lights.
 Data on the host plants is needed, and searches for folded leaf tips on Prunus species such as P. pensylvanica could produce new host data.